 Residential property and non-residents

-If you are involved in cryptocurrencies, you should contact your CPA Australia-registered tax agent for advice.
+If you are involved in cryptocurrencies or crowdfunding, you should contact your CPA Australia-registered tax agent for advice.

 Capital gains tax planning